mxber2022/EncodeUniversityHackathon/Avalanche/frontend/README.md

 - User-Friendly Interface: The React app offers an intuitive and user-friendly interface, making it easy for users to create, view, and manage their NFTs.

+## ENS Resolution

+We've integrated Ethereum Name Service (ENS) resolution to enhance user experience.
+Instead of dealing with complex Ethereum addresses, you can associate your accounts with human-readable ENS addresses.

 ## Getting Started

 Follow these steps to set up the project on your local machine.